dadi/web/README.md

 ## Overview

-Rosecomb is built on Node.JS.
-It is a high performance schemaless templating layer designed in support of API-first development and the principle of COPE.
+DADI Web is built on Node.JS.
+It is a high performance schema-less templating layer designed in support of API-first development and the principle of COPE.

+[TODO]
-It can opperate as a stand alone platform or in conjunction with [Serama](https://github.com/bantam-framework/serama) as a full stack web application.
+It can operate as a stand alone platform or in conjunction with [Serama](https://github.com/dadi-framework/serama) as a full stack web application.

+[TODO]
-Rosecomb is part of [Bantam](https://github.com/bantam-framework/), a suite of components covering the full development stack, built for performance and scale.
+DADI Web is part of [dadi](https://github.com/dadi-framework/), a suite of components covering the full development stack, built for performance and scale.

-Rosecomb is based on Node.JS, using latest stable versions.

 ### Component Terminology

 #### Page descriptors
 These files describe the application's pages and the routes which load them.
-Data sources and events used by the page are specified within these files.
+Datasources and events used by the page are specified within these files.

-Rosecomb monitors the `workspace` folder for changes and will automatically reload pages and templates when these files change.
+[TODO] Rosecomb monitors the `workspace` folder for changes and will automatically reload pages and templates when these files change.

 New pages can be initialised by simply creating new page descriptor and template files in `workspace/pages/`.
 A new page descriptor should take the format `{pagename}.json`.
 It should either reference an existing template file or you can create a new one in `workspace/pages/` with the format `{pagename}.dust`.

 Unless a custom route has been specified in the page descriptpr, the new page will be availabe at `http://www.example.com/{pagename}`.

-Multiple datasource files (`workspace/data-sources/{datasourcename}.json`) can be attached to a page.
-Each data source file describes which Serama endpoint to use, which filters to use, how many records to return etc. A full list of options can be found in the [Datasource Specification](datasource_specification.md) document.
+Multiple datasource files (`workspace/datasources/{datasourcename}.json`) can be attached to a page.
+Each datasource file describes which Serama endpoint to use, which filters to use, how many records to return etc. A full list of options can be found in the [Datasource Specification](datasource_specification.md) document.

-#### Data sources
+#### Datasources
-Data sources are the main link between Rosecomb and a Serama REST API or other third party end point.
-Data sources describe which endpoints to use, how to authenticate against that service, whether caching and pagination are enabled and can include default filters to pass to Serama.
-See [Datasource Specification](datasource_specification.md) for more information and a sample data source.
+Datasources are the main link between a DADI Web application and a DADI API or other third party end point.
+Datasources describe which endpoints to use, how to authenticate against that service, whether caching and pagination are enabled and can include default filters to pass to the API.
+See [Datasource Specification](datasource_specification.md) for more information and a sample datasource.

-Data sources are assigned to pages in the page descriptor file.
+Datasources are assigned to pages in the page descriptor file.

 #### Events
 These files add additional server side functionality to pages.
-Events are run after a page has loaded data from all of it's data sources, so they have access to all the data specified by a page's descriptor file.
+Events are run after a page has loaded data from all of it's datasources, so they have access to all the data specified by a page's descriptor file.

 See [Events](events.md) for more information and a sample event file.